Adaptive Ecosystems

 Climate change is altering the range of plants we can - and should - grow.
 Climate zones are moving away from the equator much faster than Nature can shift plants by seed dispersal, so it up to us to anticipate and accelerate that process; this is particularly important in the Middle East region, where temperatures are already extreme.
 Even some native plants may suffer as conditons worsen, so it is as well to look at those adaptive plants which also survive without irrigation.
 Some of these might be considered invasive but often it is a matter of management, or selection of benign sub-species etc.

-Landscape planting must deal with more then just aesthetics - they need to generate active ecosystems that promote thriving communities and generate ecosystem services.
+Landscape planting must deal with more then just aesthetics - it needs to generate active ecosystems that promote thriving micro-communities of insects, soil microbes, mycorrhizal fungi, birds etc., in order to generate functioning ecosystem services.
 We do this by incorporating Nature Based Solutions, layering planting with appropriate species.
-Urban coppicing and mulch production is one possible method of managing such planting.
+Urban coppicing and mulch production is one possible method of managing such planting, something I have written about in my blog.

-Plants such as Neltuma juliflora produce nectar and coppice well
+Plants such as Prosopis (ghaf) are tough and coppice well

 Generating Soil Health